Temperament:CharismaticBig Dog EnergyCheeky

 Yes, like almost all dog breeds, Chihuahuas swim instinctively.
 Are they the best swimmers?
 No. While they don’t sink like Bulldogs, they weren’t bred for the water.
 So, some like it and some don’t.
 However your Chihuahua takes to water, remember their little limbs will tire easily.

-The AKC breed standard for a Chihuahua’s weight is four to six pounds.
+The AKC breed standard for a Chihuahua’s weight is 4-6 pounds.
 Any larger than that is a flaw.
 Many Chihuahua pet parents overfeed their toy breeds.
 It’s important to remember that the smaller the dog, the less they need to eat.
 Quality more than quantity is the key.

 What are the most common Chihuahua mixes?